Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava_tutorial/cdmdatasets/writing_netcdf.md

 ## NetCDF File Writing (version 4.3+)

 CDM version 4.3 and above allows you to programatically create, edit, and add data to netCDF-3 and netCDF-4 files, using NetcdfFileWriter or the FileWriter2 class.
-If you just want to copy an existing CDM dataset, you can use the <a href="cdm_utility_programs.html#nccopy">CDM nccopy application</a>.
+If you just want to copy an existing CDM dataset, you can use the [CDM nccopy application](cdm_utility_programs.html).
 By combining nccopy and NcML, you can copy just parts of an existing dataset, as well as <a href="ncml_overview.html" >make modifications to it with NcML</a>.

 Writing netCDF-4 files requires that you install the <a href="netcdf4_c_library.html">netCDF-4 C library</a> on your machine.